Lspace-io/lspace-docs/README.md

 - A new section for the Lspace API, which allows users to add, search, browse, and manage the repository content programmatically.
 - Detailed usage and tool descriptions can be found in [API Guide](api-guide/usage.md).

+### Knowledge Base Generation Internals
+- Explains the internal processes of the Lspace KB system.
+- For detailed insights, refer to [Knowledge Base Generation Internals](knowledge-base-generation/internals.md).

 ## Processes

 ### Document Ingestion